RajanJS/rajanjs.github.io/aboutme.md

 ## What I Do

-Currently as **React Native Mobile Engineer** @ **SunStrong Management**
+Currently as **Senior Software Engineer** @ **SunStrong Management**

-- As Mobile Engineer, I with my team apply our expertise to develop new improved commissioning and monitoring apps for SunPower customers, dealers, and installing partners, that streamlined workflows for over 1,000 users and cut onboarding time by 40% through intuitive design
+- As Senior Software Engineer - Mobile, I with my team apply our expertise to develop new improved commissioning and monitoring apps for SunPower customers, dealers, and installing partners, that streamlined workflows for over 1,000 users and cut onboarding time by 40% through intuitive design

   > Users now connect and configure devices directly via a smartphone using ProConnect App
   > mySunPower App offers convenient information and control over your SunPower home solar power system